iltommi/qdb-documentation/source/faq.rst

 In what language is quasardb written?
 =====================================

 The core quasardb engine (that we also call kernel) is written in C++ 14 and assembly.
-It makes an intensive usage of the STL and the `boost libraries <http://www.boost.org/>`_.
+It makes an intensive usage of the STL and the `Boost C++ Libraries <http://www.boost.org/>`_.

-The administration interface is written in HTML5/Javascript.
+The administration interface is written in HTML 5/JavaScript.

 Is quasardb open source?
 ========================